 Can I donate blood during fasting?

-Muscat: Can I donate blood during fasting is the most common question asked by the believers who wish to donate blood during the holy month of Ramadhan.

-Yes a believer can donate blood even if he is fasting during the day or after breaking the fast in the evening.
-Donating blood will not nullify his fast.
-However, he is at liberty to stop fasting when he is confronted with a situation where donating blood is necessitated to save a life, according to the Assistant Grand Mufti of the Sultanate of Oman.
+Muscat: Now, let the doubts rest.
+A believer can donate blood either when he is fasting during the day or after breaking the fast in the evening.
+Donating blood will not nullify his fast per se.
+However, he is at liberty to stop fasting when he is confronted with a situation where donating his blood is necessitated to save a life, according to the Assistant Grand Mufti of the Sultanate of Oman.

-It is advisable, however, that he donates blood after breaking fast at the Central Blood Bank in Bausher and help support the national cause of blood donation.
+The most advisable act is that he donates blood after breaking fast at the Central Blood Bank in Bausher and help supporting the national cause of blood donation.

 He said this rule is equally applicable to people undergoing ‘hijama’ for some ailments.